Vin529/VR_Tracking_and_Renderer/README.md

-The code and report in this repository were submitted as part of the 3rd year Deep Learning Module to the Computer Science Department at Durham University.
-This work was awarded a mark of 89% (6th highest out of 100 students).
+The code and report in this repository were submitted as part of the 3rd year Virtual and Augmented Reality Module to the Computer Science Department at Durham University.
+This work was awarded a mark of 91% (6th highest out of 100 students).

 # Features
 In this project, I first extended the basic Python renderer at https://github.com/ecann/RenderPy with the following functionality: